Skip to content

 ## 3. In-App Notifications

-<!-- canon:system:3 status:draft -->
+<!-- canon:system:3 status:todo -->

 Show a notification bell with unread count in the app header.